 - Minimum 2.25 GPA

 - Background check $99.00

-- *Drug Screening and additional health records will be due after the program begins in Spring 2019.
+- *Drug Screening and additional health records will be due after the program begins.

 Efficient and competent central sterile processing technicians are a vital member of any health care facility.
 They are responsible for cleaning, decontaminating, assembling, processing, sterilizing, and managing the instruments and equipment needed in patient care, especially during surgery.